Oban Camanachd: History

 Established in Oban, Argyll in 1889, the club has always enjoyed competition against its great local rival, Oban Celtic.

-Past successes included winning the Camanachd Cup (Scottish Cup) in 1933 – Oban Camanachd 3, Newtonmore 2, at Keppoch, Lochaber, after drawn game, 1–1, at Corpach, Fort William.
-This was followed my regaining the cup in 1938 – Oban Camanachd 4, Inverness 2. at Oban.
+Past successes included winning the Camanachd Cup (Scottish Cup) in 1933.
+The score was Oban Camanachd 3, Newtonmore 2, at Keppoch, Lochaber, after a drawn game, 1–1, at Corpach, Fort William.
+They won the Cup again in 1938: Oban Camanachd 4, Inverness 2. at Oban.